SayantanBar/Git-Tutorial/README.md

 7. `Commit` -> Commit is the particular version of the project.
 It captures a snapshot of a project staged changes and creates a version out of it.

 8. `git commit` -> Register a staging changes to a commit.

+9. `git log` -> List down all the commits of the repository.

+10. `git restore <filename>` -> It removes all file changes from staging area to be commited.
+This can be useful, If we did some dirty piece of code and now no more want it, Instead of deleting every changes line by line, we can `restore` it or you can say restore last clean version of the file.